Pennsylvania Overtime Laws

 Filing a Wage Complaint

-The rules governing overtime pay are a mixture of state and federal laws.
+The rules governing overtime pay are a mixture of Pennsylvania Department of Labor regulations and federal laws.
 Federal rules provide a minimum standard for employees across the country in areas including child labor, minimum wage and overtime pay.
-The federal laws are contained in the Fair Labor Standards Act (FLSA) of 1938.
+The federal laws are contained in the Federal Fair Labor Standards Act (FLSA) of 1938.
 States are can provide workers with more rights and benefits than offered by the FLSA, but not less.

-Illinois law mirrors federal law in requiring employers to pay "time and a half" for all hours worked after the first 40 in a week.
+Pennsylvania law mirrors federal law in requiring employers to pay "time and a half" for all hours worked after the 40-hour work week.
 This means if you usually make $10 an hour, you must be paid $15 an hour for any time worked beyond the 40-hour threshold.

 Being paid a salary does not mean that you are not entitled to receive overtime.
 Some employees are exempt from overtime, such as executive, administrative, and professional employees, as well as supervisors who are employed solely to supervise.
 Your actual daily job duties and weekly income determine if you are eligible for overtime.